 The actuarial valuation of the Employees' Retirement System of the State of Hawaii ("ERS") does not provide pension benefits information by department or agency.
-Accordingly, the State's policy on the accounting and reporting for pension benefits is to allocate a portion of the State's net pension liability, and any adjustment to the net pension liability, to component units and proprietary funds that are reported separately in the State's CAFR.
+Accordingly, the State's policy on the accounting and reporting for pension benefits is to allocate a portion of the State's net pension liability, and any adjustment to the net pension liability, to component units and proprietary funds that are reported separately in the State's ACFR.
 The State allocates annual pension expense to component units and proprietary funds based on their proportionate percentage of the State's total covered payroll.
+Accordingly, OahuMPO does not receive any allocation of pension expense.